mavryk-network/mavryk-external-data/README.md

-# MVKT Quotes service
+# Mavryk External Data

-**Quotes** is a high-performance Go service for collecting and serving Mavryk and other currency quotes, built with clean architecture (hexagonal architecture).
+**Mavryk External Data** is a high-performance Go service for collecting and serving Mavryk and other currency quotes, built with clean architecture (hexagonal architecture).

 ## Key features